-The terms mortgage note and promissory note are integral within the real estate market and used often.
+The terms mortgage note and promissory note are integral within the real estate market and are used often.
 Are you unsure about the fundamentals of financial notes?
 Are you trying to sell a note?
 American Equity Funding (AEF) offers the following basics concerning these two important terms:

-- Obligee or promised: The party, usually a bank, credit union, or lender, authorized to collect payment for the loan.
+- Obligee or promised: The party, usually a bank, credit union, or lender, is authorized to collect payment for the loan.

 Understand the Terms!

 Sometimes the borrower has the freedom to prepay the mortgage loan without a penalty.
 Carefully check the mortgage note as all terms and details should be fully expanded upon and explained within that agreement.
-The best advice one can follow is to read the terms and conditions that may apply before signing and don’t be afraid to ask questions.
+The best advice one can follow is to read the terms and conditions that may apply before signing, and don’t be afraid to ask questions.
 Who knows, there may be a wonderful grace period before going into default that may save your back!

 Knowing if a loan is assumable is also very advantageous.
 Assumable loans are outstanding mortgages and terms that can be transferred from the current owner to a buyer.
 American Equity Funding is a professional and experienced real estate note-buying company with a Better Business Bureau A+ rating that will help you sell a note.

 How do I sell a note?

 If you want to know more about the types of notes we buy, click here or call us at (479) 632-0851.